GDSCIITH/Notes-App/README.md

 ## Contributions

-We welcome contributions from the GDSC IITH community!
+We welcome contributions from the community!
 If you have ideas for new features, improvements, or bug fixes, feel free to submit a pull request.

 ## Issues